The Ultimate Guide for Cloud Penetration Testing [2024]

 Azure DOS and DDoS attacks, intensive network fuzzing attacks, Phishing, or any other social engineering attacks, etc.

-GCP Piracy or any other illegal activity, Phishing, Distributing trojans, ransomware, Interfering, etc.
+GCP Piracy or any other illegal activity, such as phishing, Distributing trojans, ransomware, Interfering, etc.

 *These prohibited attacks are subject to change as per the policy change of their respective cloud service provider’s sole discretion.